nmanikumar5/basic-react-native-app-menu/README.md

 Here is a simple example of a custom Drawer using **React Navigation** for React Native.

-Don't forget to install packages using `npm install` or `yarn`.
+Don't forget to install packages using `npm install`.

-Aiiighht 😎
+ManiKumar 😎

 ![Drawer](https://img15.hostingpics.net/pics/910292drawer.gif)